Nupurkhadgi/NupurPratical/README.md

 # NupurPratical

-This Is CLoud Pratical Done By Nupur khadgi
+This Is SPM Pratical Done By Nupur khadgi